secseattle/secseattle.github.io/_projects/a2-empress.md

 count: 1
 ---

-Empress Senior Living is a 3 story, 73 unit housing campus for senior adults in the Laurelhurst neighborhood of Seattle.
-The project included ground-up construction of the building which includes
+[Empress Senior Living](https://www.leisurecare.com/our-communities/empress-senior-living/) is a 3 story, 73-unit campus for senior adults.
+It is located in the Laurelhurst neighborhood of Seattle.

+This project involved the ground-up construction of the building.
+The construction included a parking garage, a restaurant on the street level, and many other amenities besides the residential units.